SkyLined/mHive/README.md

 - `Number uIPVersion`: IP version to use (valid values: 4 (default), 6).
 - `Number uPort`: port number to send to (default: 28876).
 And `dfActivities` is an associative array of activities.
-Each activity is identified by  a (string) name, which is associateed with a function that performs the activity and returns a result.
-The result must be a value that can be converted to a string using `JSON.stringify`
+Each activity is identified by  a (string) name, which is associated with a function that performs the activity and returns a result.
+The result must be a value that can be converted to a string using `JSON.stringify`.

 #### Events:
 ##### `error`, parameter: `Error oError`